What’s The Meaning Of “Benefit Of The Doubt”?

-1. To give someone ‘the benefit of the doubt‘ is to believe them even though you may feel skeptical about what they are saying.
+1. The phrase the benefit of the doubt means to believe someone even though you may feel skeptical about what they are saying.

-2. Someone might give an accused person ‘the benefit of the doubt,’ meaning they believe the accused person is innocent and that the charges against them are false or inaccurate.
+2. To believe that a person is innocent and that the charges against them are false or inaccurate.

 Synonyms / Similar Phrases: